-Staphylococcus and Streptococcus are two most common pathogenic gram positive cocci of medical importance.
-They share some of the important properties.
+Staphylococcus and Streptococcus are the two most common pathogenic gram-positive cocci of medical importance.
+They share some important properties.

-Common characteristics shared by of these gram positive cocci are:
+Common characteristics shared by these gram-positive cocci are:

 - Facultative anaerobes